 A sinking feeling ran through Shepard as she heard her words, and it took her a moment to process the entirety of that statement.
 A deep, wracking pain slashed through her that had nothing to do with her injuries, along with a realization that she'd failed herself.
 She was still breathing, and the enemy had won.

 "No, don't blame yourself," Miranda said quickly.
-Shepard scowled a bit.
-Was she reading her features?
+Shepard scowled a bit as Miranda seemed to so easily read her features.
 "It was no fault of your own.
 The batarians bombed every approach into the city, and killed practically the entire GDI garrison before they breached the walls.
 Your position held out the longest, right up until help arrived."

-"The nearest GDI relief fleet is still a day away," Miranda said.
+"The nearest GDI relief fleet is still six hours away," Miranda said.
 "We saved the colony instead."

 Shepard closed her eyes, and nodded, understanding.
 But the reality of it made her head whirl.

 The Global Defense Initiative had ruled humanity since the collapse of individual state governments in the early 21st century due to tiberium and the Third World War.
 It had stayed that way through two more world wars and the First Contact War with the Scrin.
 It had dominated humanity as it spread through Sol, right up through the discovery of the Prothean ruins on Mars, the development of prototype mass effect technology from said ruins, the discovery of the Charon Mass Relay, and the subsequent Shanxi War with the Turian Hierarchy and the opening of diplomatic relations with the Citadel.